Technical Brief

 Conclusion

-For organizations where session-layer and cloud-side controls are insufficient—where the endpoint itself is a threat surface that requires active, continuous verification—Sentinel is the mechanism that closes that gap.
+For organizations where session-layer and cloud-side controls are insufficient, where the endpoint itself is a threat surface and agentic AI agents require trustworthy, auditable access control, Sentinel is the mechanism that closes those gaps.
 It runs silently, requires no user interaction after installation, and operates equally effectively as a Pulse CA component and as a standalone endpoint hardening layer.

 To learn more about AffirmedID Sentinel, including deployment requirements, platform-specific installation, and integration with the Pulse CA framework, contact the AffirmedID team.